hynek/pem/.github/CONTRIBUTING.rst

 We highly recommend to develop using the latest Python 3 release because you're more likely to catch certain bugs earlier.

 First create a `virtual environment <https://virtualenv.pypa.io/>`_.
-It’s out of scope for this document to list all the ways to manage virtual environments in Python, but if you don’t already have a pet way, take some time to look at tools like `pew <https://github.com/berdario/pew>`_, `virtualfish <https://virtualfish.readthedocs.io/>`_, and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/>`_.
+It’s out of scope for this document to list all the ways to manage virtual environments in Python, but if you don’t already have a pet way, take some time to look at tools like `pew <https://github.com/berdario/pew>`_, `virtualfish <https://virtualfish.readthedocs.io/>`_, `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/>`_, and direnv's `Python support <https://github.com/direnv/direnv/wiki/Python>`_.

-Next get an up to date checkout of the ``pem`` repository:
+Next get an up to date checkout of the *pem* repository:

 .. code-block:: bash

     git clone git@github.com:hynek/pem.git

-Change into the newly created directory and **after activating your virtual environment** install an editable version of ``pem`` along with its tests and docs requirements:
+Change into the newly created directory and **after activating your virtual environment** install an editable version of *pem* along with its tests and docs requirements:

 .. code-block:: bash